lsst-dm/nb_lsst_io/environment/directories.rst

 In fact, your :file:`$HOME` directory in the Notebook Aspect *is* the :file:`$HOME/jhome/` directory on `lsst-dev <https://developer.lsst.io/services/lsst-dev.html>`_.

 Currently there is a 100 GB quota for :file:`$HOME`.
+There is also a limit of 102400 files and subdirectories (inodes) within :file:`$HOME`.
 You can use :ref:`filesystem-project` for larger datasets.

 .. _filesystem-notebooks: